KrisMuSs/KrisMuSs/README.md

 # 👋 Hello, I'm Artem!

 I’m a passionate iOS developer dedicated to crafting intuitive and engaging mobile applications.
-With a solid background in Swift and C++, I love turning ideas into functional, user-friendly apps.
+With a background in Swift and C++, I love turning ideas into functional, user-friendly apps.
 My mission is to create software that not only fulfills users’ needs but also delivers a delightful experience.
-Additionally, I’m eager to deepen my understanding of Swift internals and explore effective methods for teaching programming problem-solving to beginners.
+Beyond mobile development, I also have hands-on expertise in Linux environments, embedded systems, and networking technologies.

 # 🪧Navigation